Graduate SchoolDiversity & InclusionFaculty ResourcesPractical Steps for Supporting Social Justice & Addressing Inequities

 - Seek to mitigate power differentials between group members (esp. between faculty and students) and help ensure there is equity in whose ideas are heard & acted upon.

-- Do not expect students who are BIPOC to lead or participate in the group.
-However, provide the opportunity for them to do so if they choose and ensure there are mechanisms for them to provide feedback regardless.
+- Do not expect students from historically underrepresented backgrounds to lead or participate in the group.
+However, provide the opportunity for them to do so if they choose and ensure there are mechanisms for them and other members of your community to provide feedback.
 (For example, through focus group discussions and/or community dialogues.)

-- Develop a public website where you communicate your community values as well as short and long-term action plans.
+- Develop a public website where you communicate your community values as well as short and long-term action plans to advance diversity, access, equity, and inclusion.

 - Use tools such as the following to help inform the assessment of your field (or department) on various aspects of diversity and inclusion: